srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 {0,0,0,0,0,0,0,0,0,1}
 ```

-In our code the output vector is hence simply modeled as an array of 10 integer values:
+In the code the output vector is hence simply modeled as an array of 10 integer values:

 ```c
 struct Vector{